Saturday, July 16, 2016

 On August 1, 1915, American cinematographer Albert K. Dawson while following the offensive on the Eastern Front with the Austro-Hungarian army produced a fascinating film report on the Russian trench system.
 "The breastworks are remarkably modern.
 I have taken some really great pictures of these trenches", Dawson noted that day in his war diary.

 Dawson with movie camera in the destroyed city of Ivangorod.
-Photograph from the Austrian National Archives
+Colorized photograph from the Austrian National Archives

 When Dawson wrote these lines he accompanied the Army Detachment under the command of General Remus von Woyrsch, which was just about to capture the Russian forts around Ivangorod.
 Dawson's notebook shows how he managed to get himself attached to this army and how he risked his life to cover the offensive.
 Because of the historical value of Dawson's work as a pioneering camera correspondent his war diary on this military campaign was partially published by the authors in 2011 in an article for Film History magazine.